bvalosek/sack/README.md

 ## Usage

-Dependencies should be managed from a `Container` instance:
+All dependencies should be managed from a single `Container` instance:

 ```javascript
 var Container = require('sack');